 Design Your OBS Content and Stream

 Add your various scenes, media, and camera sources in OBS.
 This article assumes familiarity with designing and running content in OBS.
-If you are new to OBS, YouTube is a great place to start in learning how to create dynamic live broadcasts in OBS.
+If you are new to OBS, YouTube is a great place to start learning how to create dynamic live broadcasts in OBS.
 Check out this Beginner's Guide to Using OBS.

 Content Aspect Ratios in OBS